Best Practices for Painless Incident Postmortems

 This makes postmortems easier because you’ll already have a holistic view of all data related to the incident.
 There’s no need to go digging through disparate logs and traces because the information is already gathered in one place.

 You should also be able to design workflows to determine what constitutes an incident – and what to do when one occurs.
 This helps ensure that your system isn’t raising false alarms and waking up engineers in the middle of the night.
-A good incident workflow designer might look like this:

 An extra benefit of customized incident workflows is that the system only records data when an actual incident occurs.
 This makes postmortems even easier because you can jump directly to the data that’s relevant to the incident you’re working on.
 No need to waste time separating the wheat from the chaff.
 With automation pre-configured to collect data, we can be sure that it’s available when an incident occurs.
 To learn more about incident management tools and workflows, make sure to check out our blog Incident Management Tools and Workflows: Putting It All Together.